How to Stop Dust Coming Through Windows

 10 Ways on How to Stop Dust Coming Through Windows:

-To do this activity, you will need double-sided tape and plastic film.
-First, put a layer of double-sided tape on one side of the plastic film.
-Then, stick the film directly onto the windowpane, pressing firmly so that there are no air bubbles in the adhesive.
-Apply a second layer of double-sided tape on top of this for added strength.
+Apply a layer of double-sided tape to one side of the plastic film and adhere the film directly over the windowpane, pressing firmly so that there are no air bubbles in the adhesive.
+Apply a second layer on top of this for added strength.

-You can also stop dust coming through windows by just removing them entirely, although this is not recommended unless you are comfortable doing so.
+You can also stop dust from coming through windows by removing them entirely, although this is not recommended unless you are comfortable doing so.
 If you decide to remove the window, consider placing a heater or small fan in the room instead of opening or replacing it with another window.
+It is a bit of a hassle, but it can prevent dust from entering your home.
+You can also use a temporary cover for the window opening, such as cardboard or plastic sheeting.

 5) Apply Petroleum Jelly Around the Edge

 This will create a barrier that will stop dust from getting into the room.
-Next, simply apply petroleum jelly to the edge around the glass of your window and wipe off any excess with a paper towel or rag, which you can clean afterward by using warm soapy water and scrubbing it down with an old toothbrush.
+Next, simply apply petroleum jelly to the edge around the glass of your window and wipe off any excess with a paper towel or rag, which you can clean afterward by using warm, soapy water and scrubbing it down with an old toothbrush.
+You will need to reapply the petroleum jelly every few weeks.

 Draft excluders are cone-shaped devices that fit tightly in the bottom of a door or window frame to block air, sound

 Installing a screen door is one of the best ways to stop dust coming through windows and keep insects from entering your home, and it’s straightforward to do yourself.
 Just measure the space between two window frames or sliding glass doors and cut a piece of mesh that will fit snugly into that space.
-Next, attach the mesh to a frame and install it into place inside of your door opening.
+Next, attach the mesh to a frame and install it inside your door opening.
+You can secure the mesh to the frame using staples or small screws.
+This will provide a barrier against dust while still allowing fresher air to circulate.

-Storm windows are an easy way to stop dust coming through windows and stop drafts and increase insulation.
+Storm windows are an easy way to stop dust from coming through the windows, stop drafts, and increase insulation.
 They can be made from old or discarded windows you might already have on hand; if not, they can be purchased at your local hardware store.
+Simply remove the window frame from your current windows and slide new ones into place.
+This is a great temporary solution for inclement weather.

 Tips to Prevent Dust in the Future: